citp/privacy-policy-historical/i/is/isa/isabellaoliver.com.md

 * Letting you know about offers from other companies, but only with your permission.
 * Assessing your request for delivery of goods and services from us where we may make enquiries about you including searching your records held by organisations like Equifax and credit reference agencies.
 At all times where we use or disclose your information it will remain secure.

-### there are only four circumstances where we may share some of your data with others:
+There are only four circumstances where we may share some of your data with others:

 * With agents (including credit reference agencies, credit card clearing agencies, fraud prevention and detection agencies) that we use to process the orders you place with us or who assist us in the service we provide to you.
 In these instances, we provide them with only the information they need to perform their function.
 * In the unlikely event that our business assets are ever sold to or purchased by another company.
 (Our data records are part of our business).